 On 1998's Fourfold Remedy, Velocette (named for the lesser-known yet iconic British motorbike) sound like an irritating cross between that female-fronted Stereolab/Saint Etienne kind of pseudo-'60s lounge thing and generic '90s indie, although their tendency is to shift styles between songs, rather than blend them.
 I can't work out which approach is worse, actually.
 In fact, the only reason this gets the extra half star is the guitar workout and Riders On The Storm-style Rhodes on Someone's Waiting.
 Jax Coombes (female, in case you were wondering) allegedly plays Mellotron (credited on opener Reborn), though entirely inaudibly, as far as I can work out.
 Plenty of real strings about, but no obvious 'Tron.
 I really must advise you against buying this album, unless weak-as-water naff pseudo-lounge indie happens to be your particular cup of gruel/bag of sick.
 It isn't mine.

-Norwegians Velvet Belly (presumably named in honour of the This Mortal Coil song) are difficult to categorise: female-fronted goth pop?
+Velvet Belly (presumably named in honour of the This Mortal Coil song) are difficult to categorise: female-fronted goth pop?
 Post-rock/pop?
 Pop, certainly.
-Their fifth album, 1997's Lucia, despite being a sensible length, is still too long for its own good, much of its content sounding like filler; it's no surprise that it took the band six years to follow it up before splitting, vocalist Anne Marie Almedal going on to a solo career.
+Their second album, Little Lies, is a good ten minutes too long, at its least dull on the lengthy, hypnotic Possessive.
+Vocalist Anne Marie Almedal is credited with Mellotron, although I have no idea why, while the rumoured Mellotron (real or otherwise) on their fourth release, The Landing, turns out to be no more than a rumour.
+Their fifth album, Lucia, despite being a sensible length, is still too long for its (or our) own good, much of its content sounding like filler; it's no surprise that it took the band six years to follow it up before splitting, Almedal going on to a solo career.
 To be honest, I can't even pick out any individual tracks for either praise or approbation; they all just merge into a wash of over-effected dullness, the only standout in any way being the reissue's almost unrecognisable version of Kate Bush's The Man With The Child In His Eyes.
 Vidar Ersfjord plays samplotron, with flutes all over Fast & Far Away and background strings on Drift.
 Their final release, 2003's Velvet Belly, doesn't differ markedly from its predecessor stylistically, although the material's marginally better all round.
 Highlights?
 I wouldn't go that far, although the particularly atmospheric Flow isn't too bad.
 Ersfjord adds distant samplotron to two tracks, with background flutes on Between The Words and Flow.

 Exuberant Latin jazz from the Spanish Caribbean.
 Andres Mejias' 'Mellotron'?
 Must be that cheap-sounding string synth.